amitznati/aws-amplify-workshop/README.md

 In this workshop there are steps to configure full stack infrastructure on Amazon cloud using [Amazon Amplify](https://aws.amazon.com/amplify/)

-by following the steps you'll be able to configure:
+by following the steps you'll be able to config:

-* **Amplify project** - backend project on Amazon cloud, with capabilities to add Amplify features such as API, Storage, Authentication etc. with secure connection between them.
+* **Amplify project** - backend project on Amazon cloud, with capabilities to add Amplify features such as API, Storage, Authentication and more. with build-in secure connection between them.
 * **API** - GraphQL API gateway with an auto generated queries, resolvers and subscriptions by defining GraphQL models schema. the API will be accessible for _READ_ by API key (guests users) and for _READ/WRITE_ by **Amazon Cognito** authentication (registered users).
 * **Authentication** - Amazon Cognito User Pool - ready to use authentication service include full sign up-in flow, reset/forgot password, MFA process and more. to handle the authentication process views we'll use Amplify React UI library.
 * **Storage** - Amazon CloudFront + Amazon S3 Bucket - We'll add Amazon S3 Bucket where users can uploading files/images, the Bucket's security configuration will be: READ access for guests users and READ/WRITE access for registered users.